sebastiaanverborg/docs/source/index.md

 This should be polled at intervals with a ?since=time set to get the latest data.

 Any policy that has been updated, e.g. cancelled will also be returned.

+If a policy has been cancelled it's status will be updated to cancelled.